caisonatmiraclebuck/Full-Stack-Code-Challenge/README.md

 The page will reload

-in page there is select drop down you can check api data on change
+On page, there is select drop down you can check api data on change of value.